• Overview & Examples

 Examples

-Drink driving is considered a serious offence by the courts.
+Drink driving is considered a serious criminal and traffic offence by the courts.
 There are three main types of drink driving offences:

 • Low range, where the reading is above 0.05 and less than 0.08